Jaw Problems

 Left untreated, the TMJ symptoms increase in number and severity as you get older.

-How Does Dr. Sells Test for TMJ Syndrome?
+How Does Dr. Prather Test for TMJ Syndrome?

 TMD testingIn order to determine the best course of treatment, an accurate diagnosis is imperative.
 Some or all of the following diagnostic procedures made be used to determine if you have TMJ Syndrome: